-What Does “Spare the Rod, Spoil the Child” Mean in the Bible?
+“Spare the Rod, Spoil the Child” - True Origin and Bible Meaning

 - Kyle Blevins Crosswalk.com Contributing Writer

 "Spare the rod, spoil the child" is a phrase you may have heard before, but do you know its real origin and meaning?
 Learn the true source of this well-known phrase and how it relates to Bible.

 Origin of "Spare the Rod, Spoil the Child"